linsyking/OS-Notes/unix_shell/Readme.md

 >
 > It is an important step to ensure that a process reading from the pipe can detect end-of-file (`read()` returns 0) when the writer has closed its end of the pipe.

+For the named pipe implementation, see commit b7ba6af.

 ## Reference

 - https://stackoverflow.com/questions/35007063/c-pipe-and-fork-closing-nothing-gets-printed